Soundbendor/smart-bin-app/README.md

 ## License

-What license will Waste Watcher be released under?
+What license will binsight.ai be released under?